Skip to content

 Processing the photo:

-2. Remove the background if it is not perfectly white
+2. Remove the background if it is not perfectly plain white — off-white and grey now fail the AI screening

-4. Save as JPEG and verify the file size is between 10 KB and 1 MB using Pixotter's compressor if needed
+4. Save as JPEG and verify the file size — 20 KB to 250 KB for a passport upload, 10 KB to 1 MB for OCI and e-Visa — using Pixotter's compressor if needed

 All three steps run in your browser — no upload, no account, no data sent anywhere.